markjprice/cs12dotnet8/docs/errata/improvements.md

 In the last bullet at the bottom of the page, I wrote, "It is a convention to use a different method name for related static and instance methods, for example, `Compare(x, y)` for the static method name and `x.CompareTo(y)` for the instance method name."
 But this is not always true.

-In the next edition, I will change the statement to, "It is a convention to name related static and instance methods to match standard English usage.
-That could mean naming both methods the same, as in the example of `Marry(x, y)` for the static method name and `x.Marry(y)` for the instance method name, or it could mean using a different method name, for example, `Procreate(x, y)` for the static method name and `x.ProcreateWith(y)` for the instance method name, or `Compare(x, y)` for the static method name and `x.CompareTo(y)` for the instance method name."
+In the next edition, I will change the statement to, "It is a convention to use a different method name for related static and instance methods, but not to the extent that you would fail to match standard English usage.
+So that could mean naming both methods the same, as in the example of `Marry(x, y)` for the static method name and `x.Marry(y)` for the instance method name.
+More commonly, it could mean using a different method name, for example, `Procreate(x, y)` for the static method name and `x.ProcreateWith(y)` for the instance method name, or `Compare(x, y)` for the static method name and `x.CompareTo(y)` for the instance method name."

 # Page 358 - Using extension methods to reuse functionality